Sally Jewell: Post-secretaryship

 After leaving government, Jewell returned to Seattle and the University of Washington as an advisor to the College of the Environment's EarthLab, which coordinates solutions to climate change and environmental issues.
 She also joined the boards of The Nature Conservancy and Bellevue-based life insurance company Symetra.
 Jewell served as the interim CEO of The Nature Conservancy from September 3, 2019 to May 18, 2020.
 In January 2020, she joined the board of Costco.

 In 2015, Jewell was selected as the ship's sponsor for USS Montana (SSN-794).
 She christened the vessel 12 September 2020 at Huntington Ingalls Industries Newport News Shipbuilding amid a virtual ceremony because of restrictions due to COVID.

 Personal life

 Jewell is married to Warren Jewell, also an engineer.
 They have two adult children: a son, who works as a pediatric intensive care nurse, and a daughter, who works as a revenue agent for the federal government.
 Both resided in Seattle as of 2013.

-In her spare time, Jewell enjoys snowboarding and kayaking.
-She also enjoys mountain climbing, and has climbed Vinson Massif, the highest mountain in Antarctica, and Mont Blanc, Western Europe's highest mountain, and has scaled Mount Rainier seven times.
-She is an overall outdoor enthusiast.
+In her spare time, Jewell is an outdoor enthusiast and enjoys snowboarding, kayaking and mountain climbing.
+She has climbed Vinson Massif, the highest mountain in Antarctica, Mont Blanc, Western Europe's highest mountain, and has scaled Mount Rainier seven times.